 The Tree of Spiritual Development

 The process of dīkṣā provides the seed of the spiritual tree.
 This seed is the original attraction for the message, and it is received at a deep level that alters our consciousness and makes us want more and more of the message.
 Thus it is said, “guru-krishna prasade paye bhakti-lata bīja”, where the bīja is the “seed” from which the tree can be grown.
-Once the initial attraction for the message is developed, the person can seek to learn more about the message.
+Once the initial attraction to the message develops, the person can seek to learn more about the message.
 As the seeker invests more time, energy, and focus, the seed develops into a fuller understanding.

 In the material world, which is described as an inverted tree, the deep seed is called mahattattva which represents moral values.
 To be attracted to something, we must begin to value it morally—i.e. as a source of material happiness.
 Every seeker has to feel original happiness to seek more of that same happiness.
 The principle for spiritual development is similar although the new moral value is not personal gratification but service to God.
 The meaning of bhakti-lata bīja is that a deep level of moral value is imparted to the disciple, which causes him to feel unprecedented happiness.
 Once such happiness has been experienced, a person’s intents, beliefs, concepts, senses, and sensations are automatically modified.
 This process of modification has the same hierarchy as in Sāńkhya.